oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/Deploy/deploying-odi-web-edition.md

 - Create an ODI Web Edition instance

-- Register it with Autonomous Database so that Data Transforms can be launched from the Database Tools page
+- Register it with Autonomous AI Database so that Data Transforms can be launched from the Database Tools page

 ### Prerequisites

 To complete this lab, you need to have the following:

-- Autonomous Database, which will host repository for ODI Web Edition
+- Autonomous AI Database, which will host repository for ODI Web Edition

 - SSH Key